-The onset of the global coronavirus pandemic has affected nearly every company and how they operate.
+The ongoing global coronavirus pandemic has affected nearly every company and how they operate.
 From whole industries having to temporarily close, to businesses changing their working structure to adopt a work from home (WFH) strategy, we are now entering a digital, WFH phase which will impact how all companies are structured going forward.

 The top-performing companies have already recognised this is an opportunity for growth.
 By carrying on existing hiring strategies and adopting fully remote onboarding processes, they are attracting talent who would not necessarily be available to them in less turbulent times.